jinyu11/awesome4girls/README.md

   - [She++](http://www.sheplusplus.org/)

-     It is a social enterprise that empowers women to make their mark on the technology industry.
+     We is a social enterprise that empowers women to make their mark on the technology industry.
 We believe that when women are equally represented in technology development, we accelerate innovation for those who need it most.

 ## Other Initiatives